-Mathys & Squire is the trading name of Mathys & Squire LLP, a limited liability partnership registered in England & Wales under registered number OC335375 and regulated by IPReg; Mathys & Squire Europe LLP, a limited liability partnership registered in England & Wales under registered number OC427252 and in Germany under partnership registration number PR 1995, registered at the Munich District Court; and Mathys & Squire GbR (Gesellschafter: Dr. Gerold Fiesser, Andreas Wietzke, Mathys & Squire LLP; Bankverbindung: IBAN: 05 7015 0000 1006 0148 21; BIC: SSKMDEMMXXX).
-The registered offices for the LLPs are The Shard, 32 London Bridge Street, London SE1 9SG, and for the GbR, Theatiner Str.
+Mathys & Squire is the trading name of Mathys & Squire LLP, a limited liability partnership registered in England & Wales under registered number OC335375 and regulated by IPReg; and Mathys & Squire Europe Patentanwälte Partnerschaft mbB (Partner: Dr. Gerold Fiesser, Andreas Wietzke; Bankverbindung: IBAN: 05 7015 0000 1006 0148 21; BIC: SSKMDEMMXXX).
+The registered office for the LLP is The Shard, 32 London Bridge Street, London SE1 9SG, and for the Partnerschaft mbB, Theatiner Str.
 7, 80333 München.
 A list of the members of each company is open to inspection at the registered offices.
 Our German patent attorneys are subject to the rules of the Patentanwaltsordnung.
-We use the word ‘partner’ to refer to members of the LLPs, GbR or employees or consultants of similar seniority.
+We use the word ‘partner’ to refer to members of the LLPs, Partnerschaft mbB or employees or consultants of similar seniority.
 ‘MATHYS & SQUIRE’ and the cube device are registered trade marks of Mathys & Squire LLP.

 A Limited Liability Partnership (“LLP”) is a corporate body, registered at Companies House, with members instead of partners.
 In common with most of the professional services firms who have converted to LLP status, the term partner is used to refer to a member (or senior employee) of the LLP.